 In most cases, minor head injuries do not result in permanent damage and generally, people will make a full recovery within 3-4 months after the accident.
 However, different people recover in different ways and some people may not recover as well or as quickly as expected.
 For those people, a mild head injury can be anything but a mild experience.

-As specialist brain injury solicitors, we understand that claiming compensation can give a lifeline to families.
+As head and brain injury specialist solicitors, we understand that claiming compensation can give a lifeline to families.
 Statistics show that early access to rehabilitation and support will help achieve the best outcomes, having a direct impact on your recovery time, independence and quality of life.

 Whilst you or your loved one are still in the hospital, we can meet with you to discuss how we can help and ensure you feel comfortable with your solicitor.
 We will work closely with the hospital to ensure all areas of treatment are covered.
 We work with the treating teams to see if there is anything we can help fund where there is no immediate provision available to help you, such as Neuropsychology, Neuro-physiotherapy, or assistive technology.